bturquet/jamstack-skeleton/README.md

-Y# Boilerplate Blog
+# JAMstack Skeleton

-A skeleton boilerplate built with Eleventy and Materializecss.
+A skeleton boilerplate built with Eleventy and Materializecss, linked to Netlify CMS and deployed on Netlify.

 ## Features

-- Build sites faster, with the power of Eleventy, TailwindCSS and SCSS
-- Gulp build pipeline to watch, concatenate and compile styles and scripts
-- HTML minifier
-- Purgecss for removing unused CSS
-- ES6 support with Babel
-- SEO friendly pages (including open graph and twitter meta)
 - A simple, elegant blog
+- Updates UI with Netlify CMS
+- Continuous deployment with Netlify

 ## Requirements